 Employees and other interested parties are able to report potential violations by telephone or in writing via the internet.
 The Dow EthicsLine is a toll-free help line, available 24 hours a day, 7 days a week.
 The list of toll-free telephone numbers available by location is available at www.dowethicsline.com.
 Alternatively, individuals can contact the Office of Ethics and Compliance directly at firstname.lastname@example.org or +1-989-636-2544.

-The Dow EthicsLine is also available in multiple languages on the web at www.dowethicsline.com for individuals who may be more comfortable reporting their concerns in writing.
+The Dow EthicsLine is also available in multiple languages at http://www.dowethicsline.com/for individuals who may be more comfortable reporting their concerns in writing.
 The same confidentiality safeguards that are in place for telephone reporting are in place for this option as well.
-Emails may be directed to firstname.lastname@example.org.
+Emails may be directed to email@example.com.